OtsoF/cs-e4660-course-repo/scheduler/readme.md

 The scheduler checks the carbon intensity of the electric grid and the current model performance on new data.
 If the model performance is below a preset limit (`LOW_ACCURACY_DECREASE` env var), the scheduler will trigger the pipeline if the carbon intensity is low.
 If the model performance is below another preset limit (`MAX_ACCURACY_DECREASE` env var), the pipeline will be triggered immediately.
 The scheduler is run periodically with a CronWorkflow.

-The carbon intensity is checked using the [Electricity Maps api](https://app.electricitymaps.com/).
+The carbon intensity is fetched using the [Electricity Maps api](https://app.electricitymaps.com/).
 I'm using a personal account with a free tier subscription to the api.
 The authentication configuration to the api can be seen below.

 ## Configuration